linkerd/website/linkerd.io/content/2/getting-started/_index.md

 ## Step 6: Watch it run

-You can glance at the Linkerd dashboard and see all the HTTP/2 (gRPC) and HTTP/1 (web frontend) speaking services in the demo app show up in the list of resources running in the `emojivoto` namespace.
+You can glance at the Linkerd {{< a "dashboard" >}} and see all the HTTP/2 ({{< a "gRPC" >}}) and HTTP/1 (web frontend) speaking services in the demo app show up in the list of resources running in the `emojivoto` namespace.
 As the demo app comes with a load generator, it is possible to check out some of the Linkerd functionality.

 To see some high level stats about the app, you can run: